PanShi2016/Community_Detection/README.md

 - From https://figshare.com/articles/American_College_Football_Network_Files/93179 you can download following dataset: footballTSE

 From http://math.bu.edu/people/kolaczyk/datasets.html you can download following datasets:
-Note that zachary and karate are same datasets, the difference is that zachary dataset provides ground-truth
+Note that zachary and karate are the same datasets, the difference is that zachary dataset provides ground-truth while karate without ground-truth

 ## Test dataset
 - zachary dataset